NextCenturyCorporation/neon-dash/e2e/docker/data/README.md

 psql -h host -U user -W -d earthquakes -c "CREATE SCHEMA earthquakes" psql -h host -U user -W -d earthquakes < postgresql.earthquakes.sql
 ```

+Open the `postgresql.config.yaml` file and change the `user` and `password` to the username and password of your PostgreSQL earthquakes database.
+(To keep your password safe, remove the `user:password@` from the `postgresql.config.yaml` file and add it to the build settings of your NUCLEUS Data Server instead; see the instructions [here](https://github.com/NextCenturyCorporation/nucleus-data-server#datastore-authentication).)